dudapiotr/ZfTable/README.md

 -  Conditional decorating (Greater, Lesser, Equal, NotEqual, Between)
 -  Simply Integration with DataTables
 -  Pagination, QuickSearch, Sorting and Items per page
--  Default Bootstrap layout
+-  Default Bootstrap layout - support for Bootstrap 3.0 and 2.2.2
 -  Simple customization (show in example -  we can change table view to any view eq list of articles with all features like pagination, quicksearch, sorint and item per page)
 -  Editable decorator -> the ability to edit data from the table level
 -  Filtering for each column
 -  Row decorator for separeting row by ordering column (dividing the same data)
 -  Exporter data to CVS
--  Support for Bootstrap 3.0 and 2.2.2

 Changes in Version 2.0